dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3176: Education aims to cultivate well-rounded citizens.
+### T3176: Education's goal is to produce well-rounded individuals contributing meaningfully to society.

 |Support|
 |---|